• Ingredient Glossary & Guides

 MANDELIC ACID TIPS FOR BEST USE

-• Skin using AHAs, including Mandelic Acid, is more sensitive to light.
+• Skin using any acid are more sensitive to light.
 Always wear sunscreen

 • To avoid irritation, choose products with 10% or less Mandelic Acid concentrations